 Control of Insects of Sweet Corn in the Home Vegetable Garden

-Consider cultural control methods for cutworms, seed-corn maggots and corn rootworms as outlined in the discussion of these pests.
+Consider cultural control methods for cutworms, seed-corn maggots, and corn rootworms as outlined in the discussion of these pests.
 Also, initially try less toxic pesticides for the control of corn insect pests before resorting to conventional contact insecticides.
-Examples are B.t., spinosad, horticultural oil, neem oil extract, pyrethrins and insecticidal soap.
+Examples are B.t., spinosad, horticultural oil, neem oil extract, pyrethrins, and insecticidal soap.
 Bacillus thuringiensis (B.t.) is a microbial insecticide that contains spores of this bacterium and is sprayed to control caterpillars when they feed on leaves containing the spores.
-Baits of B.t., bran and molasses are used to control cutworms.
+Baits of B.t., bran, and molasses are used to control cutworms.
 A suspension of liquid B.t. and mineral oil is applied to corn silks to control corn earworms.
-Caterpillars may also be controlled with sprays of spinosad, which is a byproduct from a soil microorganism.
+Caterpillars may also be controlled with sprays of spinosad, which is a byproduct of a soil microorganism.
 Aphids may be controlled by sprays of insecticidal soap or horticultural oil.
 Neem oil extract or pyrethrins sprays can be used to control most beetles.
 However, pyrethrins are extremely short-lived for control.

-Common vegetable garden contact insecticides, such as carbaryl, cyhalothrin, cyfluthrin, permethrin, or bifenthrin, will adequately control caterpillars (corn earworms, fall armyworms and European corn borers) as well as beetles (flea beetles, Japanese beetles, and sap beetles).
-Corn leaf aphid can be controlled with cyhalothrin, cyfluthrin, permethrin, or bifenthrin sprays.
+Common vegetable garden contact insecticides, such as carbaryl, cyhalothrin, cypermethrin, permethrin, or bifenthrin, will adequately control caterpillars (corn earworms, fall armyworms, and European corn borers) as well as beetles (flea beetles, Japanese beetles, and sap beetles).
+Corn leaf aphid can be controlled with cyhalothrin, cypermethrin, permethrin, or bifenthrin sprays.

-Examples of products containing the natural pesticides, as well as conventional contact insecticides, are listed in Table 1 below.
+Examples of products containing natural pesticides and conventional contact insecticides are listed in Table 1 below.

 Table 1.
 Insecticide Products Labeled to Control Sweet Corn Insect Pests.